skip to content

 However you choose to please your members, continue to strive for a stellar customer service level over the long-haul.
 This is a great way to nurture raving fans and members for life.

-If you leverage memberships the right way, you can build a flourishing coaching business and help more people, without having to spread yourself too thin.
+If you leverage membership communities the right way, you can build a flourishing coaching business and help more people, without having to spread yourself too thin.

-Just keep our five coaching membership site tips in mind:
+Just keep our five coaching membership community tips in mind:

 • #2.
 Use value-based pricing and set a membership price that’s based on your members’ perceived value, in addition to your cost and markup.